HekpoMaH/Neural-Bipartite-Matching/README.md

 ```

 ## Preparation
-Before running any training, unzip datasets/pre-trained models into the
+Before running any training, prepare datasets/pre-trained models.
-directory of the project.

-For the data, run `unzip data.zip -d .`.
-This extracts all datasets used into
+For the data, run `./gen_all.sh`.
+This generates all datasets used into
 the working directory.
 Naming convention is as follows:
 `{all_iter/bfs}_less_wired` for datasets containing training/testing data *per
 each iteration of the Ford-Fulkerson algorithm* (several datapoints per graph)